evgeniyshylko/gameofthree/README.md

 	with
 		pring.activemq.broker-url=tcp://localhost:61616?jms.redeliveryPolicy.maximumRedeliveries=1

-## Build order in Maven:
+### Build order in Maven:
 1. Build in maven gameofthree-common, by running mvn install from project classpath
 2. Build in Maven logger, by running mvn install from project classpath
 2. Build in Maven game-of-three-player-one, by running mvn install from project classpath
 4. Build in Maven game-of-three-player-two, by running mvn install from project classpath

-## Run :
+### Run :
 1. Start game-of-three-player-one by running mvn spring-boot:run
 1. Start game-of-three-player-teo by running mvn spring-boot:run
 1. Start logger by running mvn spring-boot:run

+### Output:
+Each player has own Console log to display steps.
+To see all players steps in one combilned output, please see console of logger project.

-# Start game:
+# Play game:
  - To start game with PlayerOne use url: http://localhost:8081/gameofthree/1
  - To start game with PlayerOne use url: http://localhost:8082/gameofthree/2

-# Output:
-Each player has own Console log to display steps.
-To see all players steps in one combilned output, please see console of logger project.

 # Supported scenatiose:
 1. All players and logger are available.